Hull will mark another milestone in its 106-year history of providing maternity services this week.

 The heaviest baby to be born at the hospital was a baby girl, weighing in at 16lbs 5oz, and 19,730 babies have been born by caesarean section since March 29, 2003.

-Janet Cairns, Head of Midwifery at Hull and East Yorkshire Hospitals NHS Trust, said: “Providing the very best maternity services, ensuring women from East Yorkshire have access to the best possible care, remains our priority.
+Janet Cairns, Head of Midwifery at Hull University Teaching Hospitals NHS Trust, said: “Providing the very best maternity services, ensuring women from East Yorkshire have access to the best possible care, remains our priority.

 “We’ve made huge progress in the past 15 years and we’re determined to build on our successes, learn when things don’t go to plan and ensure women and their needs remain at the heart of everything we do.